lightlace/cpp-docs.de-de/docs/mfc/reference/cmfctoolbar-class.md

 ### <a name="parameters"></a>Parameter

 *iButton*<br/>
-[in] Gibt den Index einer Symbolleisten-Schaltfläche.
+in Gibt den Index einer Symbolleisten-Schaltfläche an.

 ### <a name="return-value"></a>Rückgabewert

-True, wenn die angegebene Schaltfläche markiert ist. andernfalls "false".
+TRUE, wenn die angegebene Schaltfläche hervorgehoben ist. andernfalls false.

 ### <a name="remarks"></a>Hinweise

-##  <a name="iscommandpermitted"></a>  CMFCToolBar::IsCommandPermitted
+##  <a name="iscommandpermitted"></a>Cmfctoolbar:: iscommandzugelassene

 Bestimmt, ob ein Befehl zulässig ist.